zbx1425/DXDynamicTexture/README.md

 ## Importing DXDynamicTexture

 Download the DLLs from the release section and add `Zbx1425.DXDynamicTexture-net35.dll` to your project reference.

+**You don't need to and probably shouldn't manually copy `0Harmony.dll` to BVE's installation directory.**

 Add these to your main class: (Replace AtsMain with something else if you changed the class name)